cdntinker/In-Wall-POE/README.md

 > See notations in the schematic and refer to the datasheet for information about resistors R1-R3.

 2024/01/22: upgraded from the overkill Ethernet jack to a better fit plus magnetics...

+2024/02/13: Assembled first board
+* No smoke, but not producing output properly...
+  * So far, suspect it needs more of a load.
+Will test once I find a USB-A pigtail.
+* Need to change footprint of L1 to something easier to hand-solder & move C1 a little to the left to make assembly easier.